shunliz/AWS-certificate/aws-netquiz2.md

 2. **A NAT instance configured to allow the VPN subnet instances to connect with the internet**
 3. Custom route table attached with a public subnet
 4. An internet gateway for a public subnet

+**Question 19**

+A user has created a VPC with CIDR 20.0.0.0/16.
+The user has created public and VPN only subnets along with hardware VPN access to connect to the user’s datacenter.
+The user wants to make so that all traffic coming to the public subnet follows the organization’s proxy policy.
+How can the user make this happen?

+1. Setting up a NAT with the proxy protocol and configure that the public subnet receives traffic from NAT
+2. Setting up a proxy policy in the internet gateway connected with the public subnet
+3. It is not possible to setup the proxy policy for a public subnet
+4. **Setting the route table and security group of the public subnet which receives traffic from a virtual private gateway**